BetoAvila/data-architecture/README.md

 This project uses [fastavro](https://fastavro.readthedocs.io/en/latest/) package to create, read and save `.avro` files.

 The `/backup/{table}` endpoint described in the previous section reads the `{table}` current state and stores its contents into an `.avro` file, first checking if the same backup file exists to keep the most up to date backup in storage.
-The location of the file is the sahed volume in the subfolder `/tmp/data`.
+The location of the file is the shared volume in the subfolder `/tmp/data/`.

 The `/restore/{table}` endpoint described in the previous section reads the corresponding `/tmp/data/{table}.avro` file to overwrite MySQL `{table}` with such file.
 This opens the file, converts it into pandas df and opens a connection engine to overwrite the MySQL table with it.